Skip to content

 Tasks

-Here is the list of tasks you may accomplish with the dashboard.
+Here is a list of tasks you may accomplish with the dashboard.

 Connect To Spira

-If you did not connect Rapise to Spira yet, you will be prompted to enter the connection info.
+If you have not connected Rapise to Spira yet, you will be prompted to enter the connection information.

 No Connection